Northeast Zone

 Union County

 Waterfowl species can be seen throughout the county, especially near Ladd Marsh.
-A variety of species of dabbling ducks are abundant.
+A variety of dabbling ducks are abundant.
+White-fronted geese have arrived in the Grande Ronde Valley as well.

 All private lands enrolled in Access and Habitat are open to public access now, as well as Manulife properties (day use only).